-Our Systems and Process Assurance (SPA) practice provides services related to controls around the financial reporting process, including financial business process and IT management controls.
+Our Digital and IT Assurance (DITA) practice provides services related to controls around the financial reporting process, including financial business process and IT management controls.

 If you need confidence in the quality of the information produced by your IT systems or you rely on financial information from a third party and need independent assurance on that information, we can help.
 Our services enable you to gain comfort that your systems, processes and risk management procedures are operating effectively and within a well controlled environment.

 The firm continues investing in the suite of tools that support the PwC Audit with three unique technologies — Aura, Halo and Connect.
 At PwC, we are driving audit innovation, with technology at its heart.
 The ability to merge market-leading technology with the skills of our people and a robust audit approach is now central to our global audit strategy and delivery.
 It is the fusion of these three elements that defines our value and drives the audit.
 The result is quality, efficiency and insight, delivered in equal measure.